Actify

 The Test-Map-Apply Loop

 Most teams take a personality test and never mention it again.
-The difference between a forgettable HR exercise and a team-changing moment is what happens after the test.
-We tracked 120 teams that used personality assessments (Actify platform data, 2024, n=127) and found that impact only materialized when teams completed all three stages: individual testing, collective mapping, and daily application.
-Skip any stage and the ROI drops to near zero.
+The difference between a forgettable HR exercise and a genuinely useful session is what happens after the test.
+We tracked 120 teams using personality assessments (Actify platform data, 2024, n=127) and found impact only appeared when teams completed all three stages: individual testing, collective mapping, and daily application.
+Skip any stage and ROI drops to near zero.

 Test